mohaslani/DR.LSH/README.md

 • Easy control of the preservation rate by adjusting the input parameters.

-It is based on the following paper:

-Mohammad Aslani, Stefan Seipel, A fast instance selection method for support vector machines in building extraction, Applied Soft Computing, 2020, 106716, ISSN 1568-4946. https://doi.org/10.1016/j.asoc.2020.106716

 The implementation is in MATLAB 2019.
 Significant effort has been taken to make DR.LSH implementation as fast as possible.

+If you have used DR.LSH in a scientific publication and wish to cite it, please use:

+Mohammad Aslani, Stefan Seipel, A fast instance selection method for support vector machines in building extraction, Applied Soft Computing, 2020, 106716, ISSN 1568-4946. https://doi.org/10.1016/j.asoc.2020.106716